qped-eu/mass/src/tutorials/qped-semantics.md

 You can find and build the JSON settings with the JSON schema website.
 In this tutorial, we will be handling an example with specific settings for this particular example.

-Our Example is a project with two classes.
+Our example is a project with two classes.
 ### <a name="class-bag.java"></a>Class `Bag.java`

 ```java